KluDan/car_rental_project/README.md

 - **Search for Cars:**
   Easily find the perfect rental car.
 - **Detailed Information:**
   Access comprehensive details for each car, including pricing, features, specifications, and rental company information.
 Make informed decisions with all the information you need at your fingertips.
 - **Advanced Filters:**
   Utilize powerful filters to refine your search results based on specific criteria.
 - **Add to Favorites:**
   Create a user account to save your favorite cars for quick access.
-The "Add to Favorites" feature lets you build a list of preferred cars, making it easy to compare and revisit them later.

 # Dependencies